petrj/OnlineTelevizor/README.md

 #### EN
 Android, UWP and iOS application for playing internet TV and radio through czech IPTV service SledovaniTV.cz

-- this is not official application of SledovaniTV.cz service
+- this is not official application of SledovaniTV.cz service or Kuki

 - supporting external keyboards and remote controls connected as keyboard (usb, bluetooth, only Android and UWP)
 - possibility to play selected channel after application start